The 7 best recipe apps in 2026 (tested and compared)

 Price: Free with limited recipes. $5.99/month for full access.

 Worth it if: You're starting from scratch and want guided meal plans.
 Less useful if you already have recipes you want to organize.
-See how Fond compares to Mealime or explore Mealime alternatives.
+Explore Mealime alternatives.

 4. Plan to Eat